MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 This is a known issue.
 Using the **window.open()** or **window.moveTo()** methods to position the new window to a position of your choice may not work in IE mode due to a Chromium security restriction.
 For more information, see [Chrome doesn't allow JS moving window between dual monitors](https://bugs.chromium.org/p/chromium/issues/detail?id=234132).

 Alternatively, you can set a rule in your server configuration, such as IIS, not to require a client certificate for the favicon.

+### Unexpected behavior while using Microsoft Edge when transitioning a site to IE mode

+For example, consider the following scenario:

+You visit `https://sitea.domain.com` in Microsoft Edge.
+On the page is a form, that submits its data to `https://siteb.domain.com`.

+- 'SiteA' is expected and is designed to load in Microsoft Edge
+- 'SiteB' is configured to open in IE mode, for compatibility requirements

+The transition from Microsoft Edge to IE mode causes some or all the following changes to take place:

+- the POST verb is changed to GET
+- the Referer header is removed
+- form content (the POST message body) is removed

+> [!NOTE]
+> This is a known issue that's being worked on and should be fixed in a future release.

+### "File > New session" isn’t available in Microsoft Edge

+Microsoft Edge doesn’t have the **File > New session** feature of Internet Explorer.
+We don’t have any plans to replicate this feature.
+However, you can make use of our Profile features and create multiple profiles so you can start a new session with another account.

+### Window.open doesn't fire with body onunload event in IE mode

+This is a known issue and is being investigated.

 <!--- begin error messages --->